 Flavor and nutrition take center stage in a quick and easy recipe for Freezer-Friendly Egg White Muffins loaded with your choice of cheese and veggies.

-Similar to their culinary counterpart, these egg white muffins pack a whole lot of protein into each and every bite.
+Similar to my original recipe for breakfast egg muffins, this all-egg white version packs a whole lot of protein into each and every bite.
 And they’re totally customizable when it comes to fillings, so dream up your ultimate omelette, then add all of those ingredients into an egg white base.

 Egg Muffins for Meal Prep